-- 1. On the File menu, click Export, then click FDS File. or click the Export button (on the main toolbar. - 2.
+- 1. On the File menu, click Export, then click FDS File. or click the Export button ( - 2.
 Enter the file name and click Save.

 The file exported by PyroSim will be compatible with version 6 of FDS.

 4.7.
 Importing CAD files